zowe/community/Technical-Steering-Committee/issues.md

 ![Epic view](issues-epic.png "Figure 2: Epic view")

-The isues that are older than 180 days will be triaged at least once every PI unless they are associated with existing Epic.
-The issues are either kept, linked to an epic or closed if they aren't considered relevant by the squad anymore.
+The isues that are older than 180 days will be triaged at least once every PI unless they are associated with existing Epic, Milestone or other means squad uses to organize the issues into larger projects.
+The issues are either kept, linked to an epic, milestone or closed if they aren't considered relevant by the squad anymore.